-The Shiokōji House was restored in 2016, it is named after the Shiokōji street that passes in front of Kyoto station and Kyoto Tower.
+The Shiokōji House is named after the Shiokōji street that passes in front of Kyoto Station and Kyoto Tower.
 Shiokōji 塩小路 means "salted small alley", salt being a symbol of purification for shintō rituals, and also a trade currency from the modern times.
 The house was initially built before WWII, as a one floor house, and was extended with a second floor later on.

 The Shiokōji House is centrally located, 10 minutes walk from Kyoto Tower, Kyoto JR station and subway, 5 minutes from Shichijo Keihan station.
 The house is located on the East bank of the river Kamogawa, well connected to transportation networks.
 It is rather close to the railway and we worked on the idea of a house for train lovers; the ground floor is very quiet, the second floor has more openings and light and you can see trains, and even hear them when it is all quiet around (they stop running after midnight).
 The house is inside a local community, hidden in a post-industrial alley (roji 路地).